 She pulls me down and rolls on top, binding me with her ironwood thighs.
 Her power envelopes me.
-Tiny lights appear in the branches above, and she is now looking down at me — smiling.
+Tiny lights appear in the branches above.
+And she is looking down at me — still smiling.

 I hear a murmur but it isn’t her murmur.
 I hear a sigh but it isn’t her sigh.
 When I hear a child giggle I open my eyes.
 What . . .
 The branches above are filled with people, all holding candles and smiling.
 And crowded around the carpet are even more people — also with candles and smiling.
 Everyone is smiling but one.
 I can’t see him but I feel him.

-We are standing on the carpet — she in her white dress but I am still naked.
+We stand on the carpet — she in her white dress but I am still naked.

 I must go, she says and is suddenly gone.
 And with her go the people and the tree and the carpet and the grass and the hill and the valley and the lights — all gone.
 The energy is gone.
 I hear a cackling in the distance.
 I know it’s you . . .
 I know it’s you . . .
 The cackling grows louder — louder — louder —